The 6 Simple Machines

 - 🛧 Wheel & Axle — a wheel attached to a rod (car wheel, doorknob)

-- 😄 Pulley — a rope over a wheel that changes force direction (flag pole, elevator)
+- 😄 Pulley — a rope over a wheel that changes force direction (flagpole, elevator)

 - 🔽 Inclined Plane — a slanted surface that reduces effort needed (ramp, staircase)